fzyzcjy/flutter_smooth/website/docs/design/infra/preempt.md

 Since they has the same high-level logic, we can draw them using one figure as follows:

 **Image caption**: The one heavy frame that runs at 2-4.5 in the previous figure, now becomes three shorter frames that runs inside 2-6.
 The frame at about 2-2.7 demonstrates when early return happens too early, and the frame at about 3-4.1 is an example that the early return happens too late, which seems hard to avoid.

-Many other shortcomings are not displayed in the figure, such as overhead.
+Please note that, many other shortcomings are not displayed in the figure, such as overhead.

 ```mdx-code-block
 import PreemptTimelineTheirs from '@site/static/svg/preempt_timeline_theirs.svg'